huggingface/blog/zero-shot-vqa-docmatix.md

   <em> Figure 1: t-SNE visualization of Zero-Shot Generated and Reference Answers from Docmatix dataset </em>
 </p>

+## Introduction

+Our community has recently focused on out-of-distribution (OOD) evaluation, utilizing methods like zero-shot transfer to unseen VQA tasks or fine-tuning on one VQA dataset and evaluating on another.
+This shift is increasingly relevant with the rise of synthetic datasets such as Docmatix, SciGraphQA, SimVQA used to fine-tune Vision Language Models (VLMs).

+Traditionally, VQA Accuracy has been the main metric for evaluating model performance.
+It relies on exact string matching between a model's predicted answer and a set of reference answers annotated by humans.
+This metric worked well because VQA evaluation followed an independent and identically distributed (IID) paradigm, where training and testing data distributions were similar, allowing models to adapt effectively [See details here](https://arxiv.org/pdf/2205.12191).

+In OOD settings, generated answers might not match reference answers despite being correct due to differences in format, specificity, or interpretation.
+This paradigm is perfectly illustrated in the Figure 1, where we compare the zero-shot generated captions vs the reference captions from the synthetic dataset.
+This is particularly true for instruction-generated datasets and their human-curated counterparts.
+Some [methods](https://proceedings.mlr.press/v202/li23q.html) have attempted to align answer formats with references, but this only addresses the symptom, not the root cause of flawed evaluation metrics.
+While human evaluation is reliable, it is costly and not scalable, highlighting the need for metrics that better align with human judgment.

 ## Method

-[Docmatix](https://huggingface.co/blog/docmatix) is the largest synthetic DocVQA dataset, generated from the curated document dataset, [PDFA] (https://huggingface.co/datasets/pixparse/pdfa-eng-wds).
+[Docmatix](https://huggingface.co/blog/docmatix) is the largest synthetic DocVQA dataset, generated from the curated document dataset, [PDFA](https://huggingface.co/datasets/pixparse/pdfa-eng-wds).
 It is 100x larger than previously available datasets.
 The human-curated counterpart is DocVQA, which serves as an evaluation benchmark for VQA models for Document Understanding.
 In this post, we are going to use **the subset of Docmatix** which consists areound of 1700 train and 200 test samples, which can be downloaded here [Docmatix-zero-shot-exp](https://huggingface.co/datasets/HuggingFaceM4/Docmatix/viewer/zero-shot-exp).

 <div style="display: flex; justify-content: space-around;">